 In addition to collecting E.coli samples at the VR24 station during bi-weekly and event based monitoring, samples were also collected just upstream of the Dupont Avenue crossing.
-A total of 6 samples were collected at Dupont in 2019.
+A total of 6 samples were collected at Dupont in 2019 and five samples in 2020.
 This monitoring was conducted to see if there was significant E.coli increases between the two stations.
+E. coli levels were consistent, rising together throughout the summer and into the fall, with VR24 higher than Dupont where there were differences.